michaltracz236000/playwright_test_website/README.md

-A project in which one of the websites was tested with the help of the playwright library
+<b>A project in which one of the websites was tested with the help of the playwright library<b/>

 Using playwright tested
 Selection of specific product parameters